 Pink eye is one of the most common optical diseases, but there are myths on its causes and how it spreads that have gained considerable popularity through the years.
 Let’s take a look at a couple of the most common ones.1,2

-• Anyone with pink eye can infect you — This myth is only true to a certain degree.
-As you’ll learn later on in this guide, pink eye that is caused by viruses and bacteria are contagious, but pink eye caused by chemical irritants or allergens is not.
+- Anyone with pink eye can infect you — This myth is true only to a certain degree.
+As you’ll learn later on in this guide, pink eye that is caused by viruses and bacteria is contagious, but pink eye caused by chemical irritants or allergens is not.

-• If your eyes are red and swollen, it’s automatically pink eye — Due to the prevalence of pink eye among communities (especially schools), it’s easy to assume that once you see someone who has red, swollen eyes, they automatically have pink eye.
+- If your eyes are red and swollen, it’s automatically pink eye — Due to the prevalence of pink eye among communities (especially schools), it’s easy to automatically assume that someone who has red, swollen eyes has pink eye.
 This isn’t entirely the case, as there are other ailments that can cause irritated eyes.

 When Is Pink Eye Contagious and When Is It Not?